European Hornbeam Hedgebrent2020-08-07T11:04:13+00:00

 European hornbeam (Carpinus betulus) offers substantial screening even in the winter because the previous year's foliage remains on the branches through much of the winter.

 Carpinus BETULUS Details

-However, Carpinus Betulus hedge was introduced to North America sometime during the colonial era.
-The common ‘hornbeam’ name is due to the tree’s extremely hard wood, which will take on a horn-like smooth polish, and was once widely used in Europe to make oxen yokes, the wide beam between the animal’s horns.
-Also, checkout beech hedge & Amur maple which are deciduous hedging plants.
-You can also checkout other types of hedges.
+Carpinus betulus was introduced to North America sometime during the colonial era.
+The common ‘hornbeam’ name is due to the tree’s extremely hard wood, which will take on a horn-like smooth polish, and was once widely used in Europe to make oxen yokes.
+The hedge works perfect in urban areas.
+Carpinus betulus is perfect for screening to get instant privacy.